What is accreditation?

 entitlement programs, and, for qualified institutions,

 Title IV Federal Student Aid programs.
-Many federal government
+Many government

 agencies support their students attending DETC institutions,